 The FAC is chaired by the Department Chairperson who is responsible for preparing the minutes.
 The approved minutes of these meetings are to be distributed to Department faculty and the Dean of the College of Business Administration (CBA)/Graduate School of Management (GSM).
-The FAC will meet at least once each month in September, October, November, February, March, and April.
-Additional meetings will be scheduled as needed or as specified in the CBA.
 Agenda items may be submitted by faculty prior to any meeting or introduced during a meeting.
 A simple majority of the FAC constitutes a quorum.
-The FAC will select one of its members each year to serve as the Department representative to the College Advisory Committee (CAC).
+The FAC will select a tenured faculty member from its members to serve as the Department representative to the College Advisory Committee (CAC).
 The FAC may meet in the absence of the Department chairperson as specified in the Collective Bargaining Agreement.